Sairamakrishnen/Azure-Virtual-Network/README.md

 ## Contents in this repository:

-* Create a Resource group in subscription.
+* Create Resource group in subscription.
-* Provision a Azure virtual network and configure a subnet within VNet.
+* Provision Azure VNet and configuring subnet within VNet.
-* Deploy a Azure bastion host in the VNet.
+* Deploy Azure bastion host in the VNet.
-* Deploy VM's in Vnet and establish connection between VM's using bastion.
+* Create VM's in Vnet and establish connection between VM's using bastion.
+* Delete Resource Group.